 These sweet rice cakes are ideal for a New Year banquet as they are sweet and tasty.
 The name also has a significance promising a prosperous New Year, with the most popular varieties made with chestnuts and dates.

 Another sweet treat popular during the Lantern Festival.
 These sweet rice balls are made by boiling the rice flour and often include fillings such as chocolate paste, fruit preserves or a sesame paste.

 Chang Nian Cai

 These leaves are the most common green vegetables eaten during the festival, as they can be boiled easily to cook.
-Chang Nian Cai have a distinctive flavor that tastes like cabbage but with a hint of a horseradish mustard flavor.
+Chang Nian Cai have a distinctive flavour that tastes like cabbage but with a hint of a horseradish mustard flavour.